-Notable projects: GFT and digital bank Fidor AG formed an innovation partnership in 2016.
+Notable projects: GFT and digital bank Fidor formed an innovation partnership in 2016.
 Running out of the Digital Innovation Lab, the focus of the partnership is creating mobile finance and banking apps.
-One outcome is the mobile o2 Banking solution, an app built for German telecom company Telefónica Deutschland.
+One outcome is the mobile o2 Banking solution, an app built for Germany-based telecom company Telefónica Deutschland.
 With o2, Telefónica Deutschland can offer its own full-service mobile bank to customers.

 BBVA — Innovation Labs

 BBVA’s customer-centric focus is highlighted through its innovation labs.
 It does this by “crowd-inventing” — inviting teams across different departments and functions to collaborate under one roof.

 Rabobank — Innovation at Rabobank

-Associated funds: Rabo Frontier Ventures (RFV) is a €70M investment fund and a subsidiary of Rabobank, aimed to support the bank’s overall innovation strategy.
-Its focus “is on new business models, often built on emerging (software) technologies in the Fintech and Food & Agri space.”
+In addition, Rabo Frontier Ventures (RFV), a €120M ($142M) investment fund and subsidiary of Rabobank, is aimed to support the bank’s overall innovation strategy.
+Its focus is on “new business models, often built on emerging (software) technologies in the Fintech and Food & Agri space.”
 Beyond capital, RFV provides access to the Rabobank network as well as mentorship.